helle253/notes/notes/projects.astro-cards.md

 Baskerville was an intuitive choice of typeface, being a product of the era I intended to emulate.
 I'm sure others exist, but Baskerville is popular and readily available for use.
 ![Baskerville](assets/baskerville.png)

 These would be a useful tool for anyone interested in chart-drawing.
 There is enough space to briefly elucidate the chart, but the space for the chart itself is not too small so as to be cramped.
+I wasn't satisfied with the finish on the first batch and one day will revisit.
+For now I just have a stack of 4x6 bookmarks.